-And if you can’t beat the competition then why not join them?
-The rise of e-procurement has seen a growing numbers of SMEs partnering to target bigger contracts or smarter procurement arrangements.
+If you can’t beat your competitors, then why not join them?
+The rise of e-procurement has seen a growing number of SMEs partnering to target bigger contracts or smarter public procurement arrangements and processes.

-Tracker can help you deliver collaborative projects, by use of its Bid Manager function.
-Bid Manager allows you to access essential tender documents directly from Tender Alerts and searches, upload and work on winning responses, track progress and collaborate with anyone, anywhere, at any time — all at the click of a button.
+Tracker is a market leader in procurement information products and can help you deliver collaborative projects by use of its Bid Manager function.
+Bid Manager allows you to access essential tender documents directly from Tender Alerts and searches, upload and work on winning responses, track progress, and collaborate with anyone whether or not they are a Tracker subscriber, anywhere, at any time — all at the click of a button.

-Bid Manager also includes a multiple folder structure that enables you to better organise bid documents, meaning you can spend less time on admin and more time on key projects.
+Bid Manager also includes a multiple folder structure that enables you to better organise bid documents, which streamlines project management processes and frees up time so you spend less time on admin and more time on key projects.